-I’ve used the term ‘eclectic’ to describe several featured mobile homes over the last 9 years.
+I’ve used the term ‘eclectic design’ to describe several featured mobile homes over the last 9 years.
 I never gave the word much thought, really.
-I used eclectic to describe a space that was unusual or unique or had a mix-match style.
+I used eclectic design to describe a space that was unusual or unique or had a mix-match style.

 Imagine my surprise when I realized that I had been using the word eclectic incorrectly all this time.

 The Forbes article titled, ‘A Misunderstood Style: Interior Designers On What Really Makes An Eclectic Space’ made me realize that I misunderstood the definition of eclectic and that it isn’t just an adjective to describe unique decor.
 It’s a full style by itself and there are ‘rules’ for it in the interior design industry.

 In this article, we’re learning what eclectic really means in interior design, how to recognize it, and how to create an eclectic design in our homes.
 I also want to learn the difference between Bohemian and eclectic cause I have I feeling I’ve been using the word bohemian incorrectly as well.

 What Does Eclectic Decor Mean?

 I love ragtag, mix-matched, and flea market finds all thrown together to make a beautiful mess but is that really eclectic or just hoarder chic?